to X3D Specifications: XML Schema and DOCTYPE Validation

 <!DOCTYPE X3D PUBLIC(\\s)+\"ISO//Web3D//DTD X3D 3.0//EN\"(\\s)+\"https://www.web3d.org/specifications/x3d-3.0.dtd\"(\\s)*(>|\\[)

-🔖 Error-detection regexes are applied as part of X3D Examples Archives build.xml checking, see target processScenes.regularExpressionChecks for invocation details.
+🔖 Numeric error-detection regex patterns are applied as part of X3D Examples Archives build.xml checking, see target processScenes.regularExpressionChecks for invocation details.
+Some false-positive alerts may be issued for version numbers and other irregular floats that are actually identifier labels.

 Malformed floating-point numbers (multiple decimal points, etc.), property name="regexGarbledFloats"